peteroupc/html3dutil/tutorials/camera.md

 ### Perspective Projection

 A perspective projection gives the 3D scene a sense of depth.
-In this projection, closer objects look bigger than more distant objects with the same size.

-The perspective projection is similar to how our eyes see the world.
+In this projection, closer objects look bigger than more distant objects with the same size, making the projection similar to how our eyes see the world.

 ![Two rows of spheres, and a drawing of a perspective view volume.](persp1.png)